Caring For Baby TeethBy Dr. Cameron Smith

-From an early age, it is important to teach your child the importance of dental hygiene.
-They need your guidance on the correct way to brush and floss, and preparation for losing their first baby tooth.
+From an early age, it is important to teach your child the importance of dental hygiene and caring for their baby teeth.
+They need your guidance on the correct way to brush and floss, and prepare for losing their first baby tooth.

 - Baby teeth are important!
 Even though they are going to lose them, it is when a child is young that they learn to care for their teeth, so establishing good habits early is important.
 Also, you want your child to start life with a healthy smile.

-- Even when your baby is too young to brush himself, you need to be sure to keep his mouth clean.
-A clean mouth prevents thrush, an infection which is caused by the build-up of yeast in tiny cuts in the mouth.
+- Even when your baby is too young to brush themself, you need to be sure to keep their mouth clean.
+A clean mouth prevents thrush, an infection that is caused by the build-up of yeast in tiny cuts in the mouth.
 Clean baby’s mouth with a warm damp cloth.

 - Your child wants to learn proper tooth care from you!
 Make sure you help them learn how to brush by providing a good example.
 This also gives you the incentive to care for your own teeth.